Note on disjoint faces in simple topological graphs: Proof of Theorem

-Our proof is based on a Ramsey-type result on the crossing patterns of simple topological graphs by Suk and Zeng \cite{suk2022unavoidable}.
-Two simple topological graphs $G$ and $H$ are said to be \emph{weakly isomorphic} if there is an incidence preserving bijection between $G$ and $H$ such that two edges of $G$ cross if and only if the corresponding edges in $H$ cross as well. \begin{theorem}[Suk--Zeng] Every $n$-vertex complete simple topological graph has an induced subgraph on $m\geq (\log n)^{1/4 - o(1)}$ vertices that is weakly isomorphic to either $C_m$ or $T_m$. \end{theorem}
+Our proof is based on a Ramsey-type result on the crossing patterns of simple topological graphs by Suk and Zeng \cite{suk2022unavoidable} (see also \cite{pach2003unavoidable}).
+Two simple topological graphs $G$ and $H$ are said to be \emph{weakly isomorphic} if there is an incidence preserving bijection between $G$ and $H$ such that two edges of $G$ cross if and only if the corresponding edges in $H$ cross as well.

-Another ingredient of our proof is the following theorem by Gioan~\cite{gioan2022complete} (see also \cite{arroyo2017drawings}).
-A \emph{triangle mutation} is a process of moving an edge over the crossing point of two other edges, assuming all three edges are pairwise crossing and the triangular region bounded by them doesn't intersect other vertices or edges throughout this process.
-See Figure~\ref{trimut}.
+\begin{theorem}[Suk--Zeng] Every $n$-vertex complete simple topological graph has an induced subgraph on $m\geq (\log n)^{1/4 - o(1)}$ vertices that is weakly isomorphic to either $K_m$ or $T_m$. \end{theorem}

-\begin{theorem}[Gioan] If two complete simple topological graphs $G$ and $H$ are weakly isomorphic, then we can transform $G$ to $H$ by a sequence of triangle mutations and a homeomorphism of the sphere. \end{theorem} \begin{proof}[Proof of Theorem~\ref{main_general}] Let $G$ be any $n$-vertex complete simple topological graph.
-By Theorem~\ref{unavoidable}, there are $m \geq (\log n)^{1/4 - o(1)}$ vertices of $G$ inducing a subgraph $H$ that is weakly isomorphic to either the convex geometric graph $C_m$ or the twisted graph $T_m$.
-By Theorem~\ref{Gioan}, we can transform $H$ to either $C_m$ or $T_m$ by a sequence of triangle mutations and a homeomorphism of the sphere.
+\begin{proof}[Proof of Theorem~\ref{main_general}] Let $G$ be any $n$-vertex complete simple topological graph.
+By Theorem~\ref{unavoidable}, there are $m \geq (\log n)^{1/4 - o(1)}$ vertices of $G$ inducing a subgraph $H$ that is weakly isomorphic to either the convex geometric graph $K_m$ or the twisted graph $T_m$.

-If $\mathcal{C}$ is a collection of pairwise disjoint $k$-faces, then after a triangle mutation, the cells corresponding to elements in $\mathcal{C}$ still form a collection of pairwise disjoint $k$-faces.
-Indeed, we consider a triangle mutation moving an edge $e_1$ over the crossing point of $e_2$ and $e_3$.
-If $e_1$ is not contained in the boundary of any face in $\mathcal{C}$, then $\mathcal{C}$ remains unchanged after the triangle mutation.
-If $e_1$ is contained in the boundary of some face in $\mathcal{C}$, then neither $e_2$ nor $e_3$ is the boundary of any face in $\mathcal{C}$ as $e_1,e_2,e_3$ are pairwise crossing.
-Because the triangular region bounded by $e_1,e_2,e_3$ doesn't intersect other vertices or edges, the triangle mutation only affects $\mathcal{C}$ by a deformation of the one or two faces containing $e_1$.
-Moreover, a homeomorphism of the sphere may make at most one cell in $\mathcal{C}$ become unbounded, the others still form a collection of pairwise disjoint $k$-faces.